- Start: Thursday August 15th 2019 at 14:00

 - Finish: Friday August 23th 2019 at noon

 The school is meant for beginners in computer algebra, to learn about the capabilities of the CAS GAP and Singular.
 It consists of six sessions, each three hours long, consisting of a lecture about the topic and a long hands-on session, in which participants can exercise their newly gained knowledge.
-It is envised that after this school, participants should be able to work with the developers in the succeding workshops.
+The goal is that after this school, participants should be able to work with the developers in the following workshops.
 The sessions are:

 - basic constructions of the GAP programming language,

 - ways to find necessary information in the GAP system, and

 - good design practices to organize GAP code into complex programs.

 August 16, 11:30 - 13:00, and 14:00 - 15:30: Advanced Topics in GAP (Thomas Breuer)Motivated by a mathematical question, we will develop GAP functions for answering questions from various areas (combinatorics, group theory, representation theory).
 We will combine them with available functionality, create new kinds of objects, and extend GAP's capabilities in special situations.

 August 16, 16:00 - 19:00: Singular for beginners (Christian Eder, Andreas Steenpaß, Isabel Stenger)We will give an introduction to Singular starting from the very first line of code, and show how it can be used for theoretical research.
 On the practical side, the participants are encouraged to write their own Singular code, ranging from basic polynomial computations to more advanced projects such as writing a Singular library for their own research.